Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 In preparation for this project, I conducted research on friends, colleagues and family members to identify the kind of recipes in demand at this time.
-The website focuses on three main recipes types: smoothies, cocktails and healthy snacks.
-The website admin has the capability to add additional recipes types for selection by other users.
+The website currently focuses on three main categories of recipe: smoothies, cocktails and snacks.
+The website admin has the capability to add additional recipes types for selection by other users in future development.